The Sky Turned Bruised-Purple Again

-The sky turned that weird shade of bruised-purple again.
-I was mid-zoom with a client, sharing my screen to show a logo revision, when the ceiling fan slowed to a crawl and the monitor went black.
+It was a Tuesday in mid-April, 2026.
+I was mid-Zoom with a client, sharing a final logo revision, when the ceiling fan slowed to a rhythmic crawl and my monitors flickered into darkness.
 Silence.
-Then, the rhythmic beep-beep-beep of the battery backup under my desk.
+Then, the sharp beep-beep-beep of the small battery backup under my desk.
 My heart didn't just sink; it did a full-on Olympic dive into my stomach.
 Not again.

 Outside, the Houston humidity was already thick enough to chew.
 Inside, the clock was ticking.
 I had three deadlines due by Friday, and in the kitchen, there was a cooler full of insulin that couldn't go above 46 degrees.
 We aren't preppers.
 We don't have a bunker.
 We’re just a couple in our 40s who got tired of being victims of a fragile grid.
-After going through two extended outages in a single year—one that cost me three days of billable work and another that had him sprinting to the store for ice that didn't exist—we changed everything.
+After going through two extended outages last year—one that cost me three days of billable work and another that had him sprinting to the store for ice that didn't exist—we changed everything.
+This guide is what we wish someone had handed us before the lights went out for the first time.

 The Insulin Rule: Identifying Your 'Critical Loads'

-Before you buy a single battery or a gallon of gas, you have to know what you are actually trying to save.
+Before you spend a dime on batteries or gas, you have to know what you are actually trying to save.
 For us, it’s the 'Insulin Rule.'
-Our youngest needs his medication kept cold.
+Our youngest needs his medication kept at a specific temperature.
 Period.
 That makes the refrigerator our absolute priority.
 Everything else—the TV, the coffee maker, the lights—is secondary.
+You have to be ruthless with your priorities.

-I sat down with a spreadsheet last year and listed every device in this house.
-I looked at the labels on the back of the fridge, the toaster, and my iMac.
+I sat down with a spreadsheet back in January and listed every device in this house.
+You have to look at the labels on the back of the fridge, the toaster, and the workstation.
 You’ll see numbers like 'Watts' or 'Amps.'
-If you see Amps, just multiply that by 120 (the standard voltage in our outlets) to get the Watts.
+If you see Amps, just multiply that by 120 (the standard voltage in our outlets) to get the Watt.
 This is your 'Running Wattage.'
-But here’s the kicker: anything with a motor, like your fridge or an AC unit, has 'Starting Watts' (sometimes called Surge Watts).
+But here’s the kicker: anything with a motor, like your fridge or an AC unit, has 'Starting Watts.'
 It takes a huge burst of energy just to get that motor turning.
 It’s like pushing a stalled car—it’s hardest to get it moving, but easier once it’s rolling.

-If your fridge needs 700 watts to run but 2,000 watts to start, and your backup power source only provides 1,500 watts?
+If your fridge needs 700 watts to run but 2,100 watts to start, and your backup power source only provides 1,800 watts?
 You’re going to have warm insulin and a very expensive paperweight of a battery.
-We learned this the hard way with a cheap 'DIY magnetic' device we saw on a late-night ad.
+We learned this the hard way with a cheap 'DIY magnetic' device we saw on a late-night ad last year.
 It promised 'free energy' from magnets.
 It was a total scam.
 It couldn't even power a desk lamp, let alone a compressor.
 Stick to the physics.
-If you want to know more about the math, check out our guide on calculating your family's wattage needs.
+If you want to avoid our early mistakes, you should really learn how to calculate your family’s essential wattage before the next storm hits.
+It’s the difference between a calm evening and a dark house.

 Think of your backup power like a checking account.
 You have a limited balance of watt-hours.
 Every time you plug something in, you’re writing a check.
 My freelance work requires my computer, two monitors, and a router.
-That draws about 150 watts per hour.
-If my battery has a 1,500 watt-hour capacity, I can work for 10 hours—if I don't plug anything else in.
+That draws about 160 watts per hour.
+If my battery has a 2,000 watt-hour capacity, I can work for about 12 hours—if I don't plug anything else in.

-She says: I keep a printed list on the side of the fridge.
+She says: I keep a printed list taped to the side of the fridge.
 It shows the 'cost' of every appliance.
-Want to use the microwave for 2 minutes?
+Want to use the microwave for 3 minutes?
 That’s a big 'check' to write.
-Want to keep the fan on all night?
-That’s a small, steady withdrawal.
-During the last blackout, I managed to hit my client deadlines because we budgeted.
-We didn't waste power on the toaster; we ate cold cereal so I could keep the internet alive.
+Want to keep a single LED lamp on?
+That’s a tiny, manageable withdrawal.
+During the last outage in February, we stayed perfectly comfortable because we budgeted.
+We didn't waste power on the toaster; we ate cold cereal so I could keep the internet alive and finish my client project.

 He says: Testing is where most people fail.
-You don't want to learn how to use your equipment when it's dark and the wind is howling.
-Every June, before hurricane season kicks into high gear, we do a 'Dry Run.'
+You don't want to learn how to use your equipment when it's dark and the rain is sideways.
+Every three months, we do a 'Dry Run.'
+We actually did one in March 2026.
 We flip the breakers and live off our backup system for four hours.
-It’s the only way to see if your cords are long enough and if your batteries actually hold the charge they claim to.
+It’s the only way to see if your extension cords are long enough and if your batteries actually hold the charge they claim to.
 It’s like a fire drill, but for your electronics.
+If you haven't tested it, you don't actually have a plan.

 The WFH Struggle: Keeping the Internet Alive

-Losing three days of work wasn't just stressful; it was a financial hit that paid for our entire backup system once I did the math.
+Losing three days of work last year wasn't just stressful; it was a financial hit that would have paid for our entire backup system twice over.
 Most people don't realize that even if the power is out, your fiber or cable internet might still be live at the street.
 If you can power your router, you might still have WiFi.
+This was a game-changer for us.

-We use a small, dedicated battery just for the modem and router.
+We use a small, dedicated power station just for the modem and router.
 It’s separate from the big system we use for the fridge.
 This keeps the 'brain' of the house alive without draining the 'muscles.'
-During the last outage, having that 20-watt draw isolated meant I could stay connected to my clients and tell them I was still on track, which saved my reputation and my sanity.
+During that April flicker, having that 25-watt draw isolated meant I didn't even drop my Zoom call.
+I stayed connected to my clients and told them I was still on track, which saved my reputation.
+We’ve found that moving beyond gas cans to keep the insulin cold and my deadlines met has been the best investment we've made for my career and our family's peace of mind.

 What to Avoid: The 'Survivalist' Trap

-When you start researching this stuff, you’ll run into people telling you to build your own battery banks out of used car batteries or to wire things directly into your HVAC system.
-Unless you are a licensed electrician, stay away from the DIY 'hacks.'
+When you start researching this stuff, you’ll run into people telling you to build your own battery banks out of used car batteries or to wire things directly into your HVAC system using 'hacks.'
+Unless you are a licensed electrician, stay away.
 We tried a DIY setup once—a series of deep-cycle marine batteries and a cheap inverter.
 It was a mess of wires, it leaked acid on the garage floor, and it was frankly dangerous with the kids running around.
-It wasn't worth the $200 we saved.
+It wasn't worth the $150 we saved.

 Buy 'plug-and-play' systems that are rated for indoor use if you’re using batteries.
 If you’re using a gas generator, it stays 20 feet away from the house.
 Period.
 Carbon monoxide doesn't care how much you need to charge your phone.
-We’ve seen too many stories on the local news about families who made a fatal mistake because they were tired and stressed during a blackout.
+We’ve seen too many stories on the news here in Houston about families who made a fatal mistake because they were tired and stressed during a blackout.
 Don't be that story.
+It's why we always tell people there is a lot beyond the buzz that two blackouts taught us about real power.

 The After-Action Report